 And another great must-read, blow-by-blow account of Tuesday’s session is available via Joan Conrow for anyone who doesn’t have the time to watch the debacle… although the latter is well worth the investment of an hour (start about an hour in) if just for the comedic value.

 No one expected much in the way of discussion regarding evil mastermind Iseri’s all-purpose now-you-see-it-now-you-don’t combination misdemeanor diversion program/reelection campaign tool.
-She’s been busy lawyering up and taking the fifth so to no one’s surprise, with the aid of her Council(hench)man Mel Rapozo and his refuse-to-recuse sidekick Kipukai Kuali`i, her council nemesis Tim Bynum and his second JoAnn Yukimura once again failed to get any “answers” to the same kinds of questions all the other department heads had to answer in order to receive their yearly budget appropriation.
+She’s been busy lawyering up and taking the fifth so to no one’s surprise, with the aid of her Council(hench)man Mel Rapozo and his refuse-to-recuse sidekick Kipukai Kuali`i, her council nemesis Tim Bynum and his second JoAnn Yukimura once again failed to get any “answers” to the same kinds of questions and all the other department heads had to answer in order to receive their yearly budget appropriation.

 Lesser Iseri sycophants Council Chair Jay Furfaro, and Councilmembers Dickie Chang and Nadine Nakamura managed to help shut things down out and keep the relevant allegations of crimes and misdemeanors from the public’s ears and eyes, running out the clock without any repercussion to the budget… and of course the local newspaper has been too busy promoting flower shows, defunct food banks and poisonous GMO corn to notice the P.O.H.A.K.U. mess.